Italian Meat Sauce

 3. 6

-To know you are using certified San Marzano tomatoes, the can should say “Pomodoro San Marzano dell’Agro Sarnese Necorino D.O.P.”
+To ensure you are using certified San Marzano tomatoes, the can should say “Pomodoro San Marzano dell’Agro Sarnese Necorino D.O.P.”
 This ensures the tomatoes are grown in the authentic region.

 Five cans of San Marzano tomatoes stacked on top of each other in front of a dark background.